Sam Sussman: Boy from the North Country (2025)

-The novel also received praise from Vivian Gornick, Ayad Akhtar, Maria Semple, and Aminatta Forna.

 Human rights activism

 Sussman co-founded Extend, an NGO that brings Americans to Israel-Palestine to meet human rights activists working toward a democratic future.
-Extend has been featured in the New York Times and at the United Nations.

 Personal life

-Sussman lives between his childhood home in the Hudson Valley and the walk-up apartment in Yorkville, Manhattan, in which his mother first lived in the early 1970s and much of Boy from the North Country takes place.
+Sussman has lived in Berlin and Jerusalem.
+As of 2025, he lived in both his childhood home in Goshen, New York and an apartment in Manhattan, where his mother first lived in the early 1970s and much of Boy from the North Country takes place.
 Dylan wrote parts of Blood on the Tracks in the apartment.